cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 _**> Minimizing the negative log-likelihood of our data with respect to $\theta$ is equivalent to minimizing the categorical cross-entropy (i.e. multi-class log loss) between the observed $y$ and our prediction of the probability distribution thereof.**_

 #### [Cross entropy](https://en.wikipedia.org/wiki/Cross_entropy)
 We previously defined entropy as a way to quantify the uncertainty inherent in a probability distribution.
-Next, we'll use this same notion to quantify the uncertainty inherent in using the probabilities *in one distribution to predict events in another.*
+Next, we'll use this same notion to quantify the uncertainty inherent in using the probabilities *in one distribution to predict the events of another.*

 ```python
 p = {'red': .25, 'green': .45, 'blue':, .3}